ICBO-conference/icbo2024/README.md

 ## Editing website content

-The website content is contained in the `docs/`, `docs/images/`, `docs/papers/`, `docs/slides/`, and `docs/flash-talks/` directories.
-Editing any of the `*.md` files or adding/changing an image **should** fire off an action to build and deploy the website.
+The website content is contained in the `docs/`, `docs/papers/`, `docs/slides/`, and `docs/flash-talks/` directories.
+Editing any of the `*.md` files or adding/changing an information **should** fire off an action to build and deploy the website.
 This GitHub action can be checked by navigating to the `Actions` page:

 ![github-actions-link](readme-images/github-actions-link.png)

 and verifying that the changes fired off an action.
-For example, here is an action that started as a result of an update the to the `call-for-submissions.md`:
+For example, here is an action that started as a result of an update the to the `call.md`:

 ![github-actions-call-for-submissions-example](readme-images/github-actions-call-for-submissions-example.png)